mnofresno/git-status-checker/github-readme-improver/README.md

 - **Supports Private Repositories**: Optionally include private repositories in the check.
 - **Filter Repositories**: Filter repositories by type, such as "own" (owned by user) or "forks" (forked repositories).
 - **Configurable Context for Improvements**: Set the maximum size for files to be included as context when generating an improved `README.md`.
+- **Double-Check Mode**: Uses OpenAI to prioritize which files to include as context based on repository structure, ensuring a better README quality.
+- **Always Includes README.md**: Prioritizes including the existing `README.md` if it is within the context size limit; otherwise, it aborts to avoid degrading the quality.
 - **Automated Push to GitHub**: Automatically commits and offers to push changes to GitHub after improving a `README.md`.
 - **Handles Errors Gracefully**: Provides clear error messages for missing credentials, API issues, or missing `README.md` files.
+- **Interactive Author and Commit Message Configuration**: Prompts the user to input or confirm the commit author and commit message details interactively.
 - **Bash Autocompletion**: Automatically installs bash autocompletion for ease of use.

 ## Requirements